deepak-kosaraju/kubecon25-zero-downtime/platform-services/dataplane/README.md

 ## Purpose

-The platform service serves as an external gateway that:
+The platform service serves as an envoyproxy that:

-- Routes traffic to the monolith backend service
+- Routes traffic to the core-web-global upstream
-- Provides load balancing across multiple monolith instances
 - Implements circuit breaking and retry policies
 - Offers health checking and monitoring capabilities
 - Enables zero-downtime deployments by managing traffic flow